Analysis of the limiting spectral distribution of large dimensional General information-plus-noise type matrices: Existence of a density

 Proof of (d).
-Notice in (b) we have both $A_1$ and $B_2$ both bounded from below.
-Therefore we have from \eqref{Vlessthanz} $V_0^{-1}$ is bounded.
-Hence, from Fatou's Lemma and the fact that $\underline g$ is bounded from below we have from \eqref{Vlessthanz}
+Take note that in (b), both $A_1$ and $B_2$ are bounded from below.
+Thus, based on \eqref{Vlessthanz}, $V_0^{-1}$ is also bounded.
+Therefore, through the application of Fatou's Lemma and considering that $\underline g$ is bounded from below, we have from \eqref{Vlessthanz} which holds for all $z$ with $\Im z\ge0$.